 Sautéed and Stir-Fried

 Peppers shine when sautéed or stir-fried.
-Their natural sweetness caramelizes as they cook and creating a wonderful depth of flavor.
-They can be paired with other vegetables, meats and nutritious stir-fry dishes that are both visually appealing and delectable.
+Their herbal sweetness caramelizes as they prepare dinner and growing a extraordinary intensity of flavor.
+They can be paired with different veggies, meats and nutritious stir-fry dishes which are each visually appealing and delectable.

 Roasted and Charred